franciscop/legally/README.md

 `?none`: the file where we are trying to locate the license couldn't be found, or the license itself couldn't be found.

-`?verify`: the license file *was* found and there's strong suggestions that there might be a license, but we just couldn't pare it automatically.
+`?verify`: the license file *was* found and there's strong suggestions that there might be a license, but we just couldn't parse it automatically.

 `?multiple` [not yet]: there are several licenses in this file/module.